Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: at the LHC/FCC

-While considering the production of $S_3^{1/3}$ along with a neutrino via $s-g$ fusion and its disintegration into $c-$quark and a muon, the final state $1c-\rm{jet} + 1\mu + \ptmiss$ arises (see \autoref{eq:s13_prod_sg2}).
-The demands are almost the same as the previous one except we have only one muon in this final state and due to the presence of a high energetic neutrino here, we put a lower bound on the missing transverse momentum as $\ptmiss\geq200$ GeV.
+While considering the production of $S_3^{1/3}$ along with a neutrino via $s-g$ fusion and its disintegration into $c-$quark and a muon, the finalstate $1c-\rm{jet} + 1\mu + \ptmiss$ arises (see \autoref{eq:s13_prod_sg2}).
+The demands are almost the same as the previous one except we have only one muon in this finalstate and due to the presence of a high energetic neutrino here, we put a lower bound on the missing transverse momentum as $\ptmiss\geq500$ GeV.
+The complete finalstate is given as:

 The signal and background analysis at the LHC/FCC for this decay topology is presented in \autoref{s3131mu1c}.
-With 14 TeV center of mass energy and 1000 \fbi of luminosity, BP1 scenario provides a fair enough signal significance of $5.9\,\sigma$ implying $\sim 720$ \fbi of integrated luminosity is required for a $5\,\sigma$ significance.
-Although BP2 signal numbers cannot reach even $2.5\,\sigma$ significance.
-Compared to this, the situation is quite better at 30 TeV center of mass energy as the signal significances of $23.8\,\sigma$ and $12.5\,\sigma$ can be obtained with 1000 \fbi integrated luminosity for BP1 and BP2, respectively, suggesting the $5\,\sigma$ reach for both the benchmark points with less than 200 \fbi of luminosity.
-Again, 100 TeV scenario is extremely cheering.
-Signal significances of $37.1\,\sigma$ and $23.7 \,\sigma $ can be achieved for BP1 and BP2 respectively with 100 \fbi of integrated luminosity only.
-Therefore, very early data can provide significances of $5\,\sigma$ in this case.
-For this final state $cg\to S_3^{1/3} \mu$ also contributes significantly while there exists very small effect from $sg\to S_3^{4/3}\mu$ too.
-On the other hand, the SM background in this case is mainly governed by $t\bar t$ along with tiny contribution from di-boson channels.
+The demand for only one muon keeps the background numbers higher than the previous case with two muons.
+With 14 TeV centre-of-mass energy and 1000 \fbi of luminosity, both the BPs give very weak signals, with strengths of $1.46\sigma$ and $0.47\sigma$ respectively for BP1 and BP2.
+The situation improves for BP1 at the centre-of-mass energy of 30 TeV, where $6.94\sigma$ signal significance can be achieved with a luminosity of 1000 \fbi.
+BP2 here shows a $3.19\sigma$ significance, with $\sim2450$ \fbi luminosity required to reach the desired $5\sigma$.
+Promising outcomes are obtained at the 100 TeV LHC/FCC, where $13.56\sigma$ and $8.17\sigma$ significances are predicted for BP1 and BP2, respectively with 100 \fbi luminosity.
+Owing to the high cross-section and no upper limit on jets, $t\bar{t}$ still contributes dominantly as background.

+The finalstate of $1-\rm{jet}+\ptmiss$ ensues from the production of $S_3^{1/3}$ in association with a neutrino via $s-$gluon fusion followed by its disintegration into a $s-$quark and a neutrino (see \autoref{eq:s13_prod_sg1}).
+However, we cannot avoid a ISR/FSR jet and to avoid the reduction on the signal cross-section, we allow one such ISR/FSR jet in the finalstate.
+The complete finalstate with advanced cuts is as follows:

+The signal and backgrounds for this finalstate are simulated in \autoref{s3131j}.
+Due to the fact that this finalstate incorporates two neutrinos, we have imposed a very high missing energy cut as $\ptmiss\geq500$ GeV.
+We also impose veto on charged leptons ($e^\pm,\,\mu^\pm$), $b$-jets, and $\tau$-jet.
+Apart from the single jet from the leptoquark ($s$ quark), we keep room for one ISR/FSR jet, so that the total number of jets in the finalstate can be maximum of two.